NeptuneHub/audiomuse-ai-plugin/README.md

 </p>

-AudioMuse-AI-Plugin is a Jellyfin middleware plugin that lets developers interact directly with Jellyfin’s API endpoints—eliminating the need to call the AudioMuse-AI service itself.
+**AudioMuse-AI-Plugin** is a Jellyfin plugin that integrates core AudioMuse-AI features into the Jellyfin front-end.
+It also provides a 1:1 API mapping, allowing front-end developers to interact directly with Jellyfin endpoints for seamless integration.

-It can be also used by the final user if you want to gain advantages of the scheduled task, in fact it comes with:
+For the end-user the plugin directly integrate in Jellyfin this scheduled task:
 * **Analysis task**: By default scheduled daily
 * **Clustering task**: By default scheduled weekly

-In addition, from version **v0.0.8-alpha** it overrite the normal function InstantMix of jellyfin, so that with the plugin enabled (and the analysis already performed from AudioMuse-AI core app) it will generate mix with sonic similar song instead of random one.
-This function will be automatically used from all the front-end.
+Starting from **v0.0.8-alpha**, the plugin overrides Jellyfin's InstantMix feature to generate sonically similar mixes (based on prior AudioMuse-AI analysis) instead of random ones. **This behavior is automatically applied across all front-ends.**

+**IMPORTANT NOTE:**
-> **Note:** This is an alpha version plugin that work as a middleware.
-This means that you ALSO need to install AudioMuse-AI and this plugin interact with it.
+> * This is an alpha version of the plugin — use with caution.
+> * After installation, the AudioMuse-AI-Plugin must be configured with the correct AudioMuse-AI endpoint.
+Make sure the AudioMuse-AI core container application is also deployed, as the plugin depends on it.

 **The full list or AudioMuse-AI related repository are:**
   > * [AudioMuse-AI](https://github.com/NeptuneHub/AudioMuse-AI): the core application, it run Flask and Worker containers to actually run all the feature;